org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/enrichment/steps.md

 1. For every vulnerability, check whether `shouldMissingInformationBeFilled` is true.
 For the steps below, this is always if the `Advisories`attributes do not contain and advisory entry of the given type (`MSRC`, `CERT_FR`, `CERT_SEI`), as this would mean that the process has already run on the vulnerability.
-2. If an enrichment is required, call the `fillDetailsOnVulnerability` method:
+2. If an enrichment is required, call the `fillDetailsOnVulnerability` method.
 3. Collect all advisor entries with either the `Name` of the vulnerability as id, or as fallback, all entries that reference the current vulnerability `Name` in the referenced ids.
-4. Use the `appendToVulnerabilityMetaData` method to apply the entry to the vulnerability.
+4. Use the `appendToVulnerabilityMetaData` method to apply the entry to the vulnerability:
     1. Use the `toJson` method of the advisory entry to merge existing advisor entries with the new one in `Advisories`
     2. If the vulnerability is missing `Url` or `Description`, fill the data
     3. Merge the references with any existing `References`